Lagan, Russia: Administrative and municipal status

 Within the framework of administrative divisions, Lagan serves as the administrative center of Lagansky District.
 As an administrative division, it is incorporated within Lagansky District as the Town of Lagan.
 As a municipal division, the Town of Lagan is incorporated within Lagansky Municipal District as Laganskoye Urban Settlement.

 Religion

-Most of the population in Lagan are Buddhists.
-There is a Buddhist temple in the town, known as Dardeling Temple.
+Most of the population in Lagan are Tibetan Buddhists.
+There is a Tibetan Buddhist temple in the town, known as Dardeling Temple.